JorgeSDiaz/Proyectos-Py/ReadMe.md

 # Proyectos-Py
 Programs developed in Python

-Random Password is a program developed in python with the help of the random and string libraries.
+RANDOMPASSWORD (Program developed in python with the help of the random and string libraries.)

-RANDOMPASSWORD
 The program uses a Password_Generator function that is responsible for generating a password of a length given by the user, taking random characters from a dictionary that classifies them.
 In addition, a function was implemented that allows me to make sure that the minimum generated passwords have one character of each type